Kingdom Come: Deliverance II: Plot

 At Suchdol, Margrave Jobst warns Henry's group to refrain from banditry as he has negotiated a truce with Sigismund.
 Henry and Katherine find Liechtenstein in Kuttenberg's Jewish quarter, safeguarded by vigilante Samuel.
 Henry warns Liechtenstein about Sigismund and learns Capon is held at Bergow's Maleshov castle.
 Henry and Zizka recruit from an anti-Sigismund mercenary group led by "Dry Devil".
-They infiltrate Maleshov and rescue Capon and prisoner Vaquelin Brabant.
+They infiltrate Maleshov and rescue Capon and prisoner Vauquelin Brabant.
 Henry and Capon encounter Kobyla, Hanush, and Godwin travelling to a meeting of loyalist lords in Raborsch, and informed about Sigismund's presence at an upcoming Kuttenberg council meeting.

 Henry infiltrates the meeting and witnesses Sigismund and Aulitz ordering a pogrom against Kuttenberg's Jews.
 He hurries to Raborsch, where the lords' meeting is attacked by a force led by Bergow; they are repelled but the lords are captured.
 At Kuttenberg, Henry helps Samuel escort the Jews from the city, learning he is the bastard son of Martin.

 The group plan to capture Bergow as leverage to free the lords.
 Using mercenaries hired by Brabant and a stolen bombard, they storm Maleshov and capture Bergow.
 He believes that Sigismund's position in Bohemia is unsustainable, and suggests that robbing his silver reserves held at his Kuttenberg royal residence—which also holds the lords—would force him to leave.
 While some of the party masquerade as papal legate as a distraction, the rest traverse Kuttenberg's mines to access the silver and rescue the lords.
 They succeed, but Brabant and his mercenaries attempt to take the silver; in the ensuing scuffle, Brabant escapes.

 Henry's group flees to Suchdol castle, and Sigismund and his army leave Bohemia.
 A force led by Aulitz, Bergow, and Brabant besiege Suchdol, and Aulitz is mortally wounded by Dry Devil.
 Henry leaves to bring help from Jobst, Hanush and Kobyla.
 He returns with reinforcements, and they repel the attackers.
 In the epilogue, Henry is visited by an apparition of his mother and Martin, and Kobyla offers him his sword.

 The player's choices influence the game's ending.
 If Henry performs acts of virtue, Henry's parents express their pride and depart into the afterlife.
 If Henry is more ruthless, Henry's parents reproach him.
 Henry can also choose to become an adventurer or a soldier and accepts Kobyla's sword.
 Alternatively, Henry can decline the sword, and retire as a villager in Rattay or burgher in Kuttenberg, in which he settles down with one of three love interests.
 In a secret ending, if Henry has not pursued any love interest and stayed chaste, he retires to Rattay and reunites with his love interest, Theresa.